New India Assurance

 The New India Assurance Co.
-Ltd., is an Indian central public sector undertaking under the ownership of Ministry of Finance, Government of India.
-It is a government-owned-general insurer based in Mumbai.
-It is the largest nationalised general insurance company of India on the basis of gross premium collection inclusive of foreign operations.
-It was founded by Sir Dorabji Tata in 1919, and was nationalised in 1973.
+Ltd. (NIACL) is an Indian public sector insurance company owned by the Government of India and administered by the Ministry of Finance.
+Headquartered in Mumbai, it is the largest nationalised general insurance company of India based on gross premium collection inclusive of foreign operations.
+It was founded by Sir Dorabji Tata in 1919, and was nationalized in 1973.

 Previously, it was a subsidiary of the General Insurance Corporation of India (GIC).
 But when GIC became a re-insurance company following the passage of the IRDA Act 1999, its four primary insurance subsidiaries New India Assurance, United India Insurance, Oriental Insurance and National Insurance became autonomous.

-Offices

-The company, with its registered Head office in Mumbai, has about 31 regional offices, 6 Large Corporate Offices, 447 Divisional Offices, 578 Branches, 27 Direct Agent Branches and 1,239 Micro Offices, Elmo Auto hub, 2 centralised legal hubs totaling 2329 offices.

-The company operates in 28 countries as of 2015-16.
-The foreign operations details are as follows: